6 Secrets to Keeping Your Best Millennial Employees

-Much has been written about workers born between 1980 and 2000, these Millennials who seem to require ping-pong tables, beer kegs and pajama Fridays in order to stick around a workplace.
-But research reveals what really appeals to this generation of tech-savvy, quick-learning employees, and it shows that even a small business can compete when it comes to attracting and keeping the best young talent.
+Much has been written about workers born between 1980 and 2000, but research reveals what company features really appeal to this generation of tech-savvy, quick-learning employees.
+It shows that even a small business can compete when it comes to attracting and keeping the best young talent.

 Here are some things you can do to spur greater interest among Millennials at your small business: